+The concept of blocking/unblocking of bearer connection procedures is a known concept from BICC (see e.g. [b-ITU-T Q.2630.1]).

 Appendix I Sample use-cases of TCP connection control

 (This appendix does not form an integral part of this Recommendation.)